|« New Ceiling Fan Trips Circuit Breaker||How to Install and Wire a Baseboard Heater »|

 Thanks for your electrical wiring question Lucas.

-Electrical Circuit Problems
+No Electrical Power Problems

 How to Troubleshoot the Cause of Home Electrical Failures

 Weather changes, heat and moisture can create problems with electrical circuits and could contribute to bad electrical connections.